The Bridge on the River Kwai: Historical accuracy

 In Pierre Boulle's book The Bridge over the River Kwai and the film which was based on it, the impression was given that British officers not only took part in building the bridge willingly, but finished in record time to demonstrate to the enemy their superior efficiency.
 This was an entertaining story.
 But I am writing a factual account, and in justice to these men—living and dead—who worked on that bridge, I must make it clear that we never did so willingly.
 We worked at bayonet point and under bamboo lash, taking any risk to sabotage the operation whenever the opportunity arose.

 A 1969 BBC television documentary, Return to the River Kwai, made by former POW John Coast, sought to highlight the real history behind the film (partly through getting ex-POWs to question its factual basis, for example Dr Hugh de Wardener and Lt-Col Alfred Knights), which angered many former POWs.
 The documentary itself was described by one newspaper reviewer when it was shown on Boxing Day 1974 (The Bridge on the River Kwai had been shown on BBC1 on Christmas Day 1974) as "Following the movie, this is a rerun of the antidote."

 Some of the characters in the film use the names of real people who were involved in the Burma Railway.
-Their roles and characters, however, are fictionalised.
+Their roles and characters, however, are fictionalized.
 For example, a Sergeant-Major Risaburo Saito was in real life second in command at the camp.
 In the film, a Colonel Saito is camp commandant.
 In reality, Risaburo Saito was respected by his prisoners for being comparatively merciful and fair towards them.
 Toosey later defended him in his war crimes trial after the war, and the two became friends.
 Some Japanese viewers objected to the film's "implication that they are incapable engineers".

 The major railway bridge described in the novel and film did not actually cross the river known at the time as the Kwai.
-However, in 1943 a railway bridge was built by Allied POWs over the Mae Klong river—renamed Khwae Yai in the 1960s as a result of the film—at Tha Ma Kham, five kilometres from Kanchanaburi, Thailand.
+However, in 1943 a railway bridge was built by Allied POWs over the Mae Klong river—renamed Khwae Yai in the 1960s as a result of the film—at Tha Ma Kham, five kilometers from Kanchanaburi, Thailand.
 Boulle had never been to the bridge.
 He knew that the railway ran parallel to the Kwae for many miles, and he therefore assumed that it was the Kwae which it crossed just north of Kanchanaburi.
 This was an incorrect assumption.
 The destruction of the bridge as depicted in the film is also entirely fictional.
-In fact, two bridges were built: a temporary wooden bridge and a permanent steel/concrete bridge a few months later.
+Two bridges were built: a temporary wooden bridge and a permanent steel/concrete bridge a few months later.
 Both bridges were used for two years, until they were destroyed by Allied bombing.
 The steel bridge was repaired and is still in use today.